-SkillsUSA NYS Official Attire:
+NYS SkillsUSA Official Attire:

-- Official red blazer, NYS Black Jacket, the older red national windbreaker or older red sweater and the Black or red Jacket from Nationals. - Button up, collared, white dress shirt (accompanied by a plain, solid black tie), white blouse (collarless or small-collared) or white turtleneck, with any collar not to extend into the lapel of the outer layer coats - Black dress slacks accompanied by black dress socks or black or skin tones seamless hose) or black dress skirt (knee- length, accompanied by black or skin- tone seamless hose). - Black shoes, that are not backless or open toe.
+- Official red blazer, NYS black Jacket, the older red national windbreaker or older red sweater and the black or red Jacket from Nationals. - Button up, collared, white dress shirt (accompanied by a plain, solid black tie), white shirt (collarless or small-collared) or white turtleneck, with any collar not to extend into the lapel of the outer layer coats - Black dress slacks accompanied by black dress socks or black or skin tone seamless hose) or black dress skirt (knee- length, accompanied by black or skin- tone seamless hose). - Black shoes, that are not backless or open toe.

 Note: Contestants must wear their contest clothing to the contest orientation meeting.

-Also bring #2 pencil, resume, safety assurance form and Conference Program.
+Also bring #2 pencil, resume, and safety assurance form.